 - A cover letter outlining your personal and professional objectives for the fellowship;

 - A three- to five-page project proposal as described above;

 - A current resume; and

 Candidates for the Hunt Fellowship must:

 - Be a U.S. citizen residing in the United States;

-- Be in the final stages or have recently completed a Ph.D.;
+- Be in the final stages of have recently completed a Ph.D.; and

-- Be committed to furthering the transatlantic relationship.
+- Have a sincere commitment to furthering the transatlantic relationship.